XiDXCN/PBIHOL/README.md

 # PBIHOL
-This is the hands on lab files for PowerBI Partner Training
+This are the hands on lab files for PowerBI Partner Training